A-Polynomials of fillings of the Whitehead sister

+Our main result concerns the A-polynomials of the $1/n$-Dehn fillings.
+Throughout, when we state that we are performing a Dehn filling of the Whitehead sister, we mean that we are performing the filling along the unknotted component of the $(-2,3,8)$-pretzel link.
+We use the terminology \emph{Whitehead sister} to refer to the 3-manifold that is the complement of this link.

-\begin{theorem} Suppose $M$ is obtained by $1/n$-Dehn filling of the unknotted component of the Whitehead sister link complement, for $n \geq 3$.
-Then (a factor of) the $\PSL(2,\CC)$ A-polynomial is obtained from solving the following equations for $\ell$ and $m$.
+\begin{theorem} For $n\geq 3$, suppose $K(n)$ is the knot obtained by $1/n$-Dehn filling of the Whitehead sister.
+Then (a factor of) the $\PSL(2,\CC)$ A-polynomial of $K(n)$ is obtained from the following set of equations after eliminating all variables except $\ell$ and $m$.

 Outside equations: $\displaystyle{ \gamma_{4/1} = \frac{-\ell+m}{\sqrt{\ell}(-1+m)}, \quad \gamma_{1/0} = \frac{-\ell+m^2}{\sqrt{m}(-\ell+m)} }$

 First inside equations:

 Recursive inside equations (empty if $n=3$):